 PDF Companion — a collected volume at the bottom of the archive, for those who prefer to carry the city offline.

-If you are planning a trip to the Netherlands, Amsterdam is likely your first stop—and for good reason.
-Its 17th-century canals and gabled houses are the stuff of postcards.
-But to truly understand the Dutch…
+For most travelers planning a trip to the Netherlands, Amsterdam is the natural first stop — and rightly so.
+Its 17th‑century canals and gabled houses are postcard‑perfect.
+But to truly understand the Dutch spirit, you need to take the 40‑minute train ride south to Rotterdam.